EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/readme.md

 ![](media/scenario2.png)

-This tutorial walks you through a typical path of smart battery management, as per the below.
+This tutorial will walk you through a typical path for smart battery management, as per the below.

 - Registering & connecting a Smart Battery to EnOS.
 - Simulating the battery to post measurement points data using a Java program developed through Java SDK.